 Nearly half of the geography was developed during the 1890s-1930s, concurrent with the expansion of the streetcar network, and is considered more walkable given the setbacks, scale, and mix of uses within buildings.
 Development from the 1940s-1960s was influenced by Federal policies that encouraged single-family development and car ownership, resulting in a more auto-dependent building form.
-Both periods of development include a significant amount of low-density residential development (39% of development is classified as Neighborhood 1).
-There is also a significant amount of Campus development (19%) concentrated along Randolph Road and Commercial development (21%) along the 7th Street and Central Avenue corridors.
+Both periods of development include low- to moderate-density residential development (46% of development is classified as Neighborhood 1, 12% is classified as Neighborhood 2).
+There is also Commercial (18%) and Manufacturing & Logistics (9%) development along the rail corridor, parallel to South Boulevard, which has become more transit oriented due to the LYNX Blue Line that opened in 2007.

-MAP 1: EAST INNER PLAN AREA
+MAP 1: SOUTH INNER PLAN AREA